BofA Securities lifts Rocket Companies Inc. [RKT] price estimate. Who else is bullish?

 – Generated Q4 net revenue of $2.6 billion and Adjusted Revenue of $2.4 billion(1).

-Rocket Companies Inc. stock has also loss -7.57% of its value over the past 7 days.
-However, RKT stock has declined by -21.79% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -24.61% and lost -8.89% year-on date.

-The market cap for RKT stock reached $22.95 billion, with 138.40 million shares outstanding and 125.53 million shares in the current float.
-Compared to the average trading volume of 5.79M shares, RKT reached a trading volume of 8085515 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.89M shares, RKT reached a trading volume of 5338154 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RKT shares is $13.23 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RKT stock is a recommendation set at 2.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.